ankane/ahoy_events/README.md

 ahoy.track("Viewed book", {title: "The World is Flat"});
 ```

-or track all views and clicks with: [master]
+or track all views and clicks with:

 ```javascript
 ahoy.trackAll();